Experienced Athens DUI Lawyer

-Bill Hardman has represented many clients who were arrested at DUI Roadblocks set up by law enforcement.
 Athens is like many other cities in Georgia that frequently use roadblocks in an attempt to curb DUI driving.
-Bill knows the law regarding roadblocks and there are many challenges to a stop at a roadblock.
+The case law regarding roadblocks is extensive and there are many challenges to a stop at a roadblock.
 The law enforcement agency must comply with all of the restrictions set forth in Georgia case law for the roadblock to be constitutional.
-If the officers and the procedures used are not in compliance with these requirements, then any evidence obtained at an illegal roadblock should be suppressed by the attorney filing a motion to suppress.
+If the officers and the procedures used are not in compliance with these requirements, then any evidence obtained at an illegal roadblock should be suppressed by the attorney filing a motion in limine or a motion to suppress.

 If you have been arrested for any DUI in Athens, submit your free DUI consultation on our "ask us about your case page" below.
 By providing some information about your case, we will be able to answer specific questions that you may have.

 See below for a map to the Athens-Clarke County Courthouse.
 Both the Athens-Clarke County Municipal Court and the Athens-Clarke-County State Court are located here: